Instructor: Prof. Rick Eason, 205 Barrows,

 Academic Honesty Statement: Academic honesty is very important.
 It is dishonest to cheat on exams, to copy term papers, to submit papers written by another person, to fake experimental results, or to copy or reword parts of books or articles into your own papers without appropriately citing the source.
 Students committing or aiding in any of these violations may be given failing grades for an assignment or for an entire course, at the discretion of the instructor.
 In addition to any academic action taken by an instructor, these violations are also subject to action under the University of Maine Student Conduct Code.
 The maximum possible sanction under the student conduct code is dismissal from the University.

-Students with disabilities statement: If you have a disability for which you may be requesting an accommodation, please contact Disabilities Services, 121 East Annex, 581-2319, as early as possible in the term.
+Students with disabilities statement: If you have a disability for which you may be requesting an accommodation, please contact Student Accessibility Services, 121 East Annex, 581.2319, as early as possible in the term.
+Students who have already been approved for accommodations by SAS and have a current accommodation letter should meet with me (the instructor of the course) privately as soon as possible.

 Course schedule disclaimer (disruption clause): In the event of an extended disruption of normal classroom activities, the format for this course may be modified to enable its completion within its programmed time frame.
 In that event, you will be provided an addendum to the syllabus that will supersede this version.